francoisledroff/devopsdayberlin2016/README.md

 #  DevopsDays Berlin 2016 `Chef versus Ansible`

-This is the github `repo` used for an HandsOn session at DevopsDays Berlin 2016, named `Chef versus Ansible`
+This is the github `repo` used for an Hands-On session at DevopsDays Berlin 2016, named [`Chef versus Ansible`](http://www.slideshare.net/francoisledroff/devops-days-berlin2016)

 This `repo` was done to demo the `Chef` part.
 Its introduces the following Chef concepts: